smurphylaw/bloccit/README.md

 == README
 (http://smurphy-bloccit.herokuapp.com/)

-## Bloccit: a Reddit clone to teach the fundamentals of web development and Rails 4.
+## Bloccit: a Reddit clone to learn the fundamentals of web development and Rails 4.

 Made with my mentor at [Bloc](http://bloc.io).